-Tennessee hunters and wildlife enthusiasts are on the front lines to keep CWD out of Tennessee.
+Tennessee hunters and wildlife enthusiasts are on the front lines to keep CWD from spreading.
 Sign the pledge below to take simple actions to reduce opportunities for the disease to spread.

 I pledge to: